ctchanandy/moodle-report_forumgraph/README.txt

 One known problem is that courses not in any course categories cannot be selected now.
 Also it may not work on large forum with lots of posts.

-Export graph as PDF/PNG is not supported now, it can only be saved as SVG file using browsers like Google Chrome.
+Export graph as image/document is not supported now.

 ===CREDITS===
 Andy Chan <ctchan.andy@gmail.com>, Programmer, CITE (http://www.cite.hku.hk)